Before the Dawn (Kate Bush concert residency): Overview

 Bush's son, Albert McIntosh, who performed in the show as a backing vocalist and actor, was also credited as creative advisor.
-Keyboard player Kevin McAlea is notable for also having played on Bush's previous tour "The Tour of Life" in 1979.
+Keyboard player Kevin McAlea is notable for also having played on the Tour of Life, Bush's previous concert series in 1979.

 Parts of the show told stories based on two Bush song-suites – "The Ninth Wave" from Hounds of Love and "A Sky of Honey" from Aerial.

 During "The Ninth Wave", Bush's character is lost at sea after her ship, the Celtic Deep, sinks.
 She fades in and out of consciousness, sometimes underwater and sometimes above, hoping to be rescued with only a flickering red light to make her seen in the darkness.
-She has an almost out-of-body experience, observing herself as though under ice, seeing her family without her, and imagining entering earth's atmosphere until she is found; survival has given her a new appreciation of love and life.
+She has an almost out-of-body experience, observing herself as though under ice, seeing her family without her, and imagining entering Earth's atmosphere until she is found; survival has given her a new appreciation of love and life.
 Then, in "A Sky of Honey", Bush portrays a bird-like woman observing the actions of a 19th-century painter and a wooden puppet.

+Bush asked concert attendees not to use mobile phones, cameras, or tablets at the shows.

 Reception

 The news of the residency prompted a surge of interest in Bush, with a number of music websites, radio stations and newspapers running the story, as well as causing Bush's own website to crash due to the high web traffic.
 Bush was said to be "completely overwhelmed by the response to the shows", adding she was "looking forward to seeing you all later this year".
 In the week before the show's debut, The New York Times ran an article documenting Bush fans who were traveling from around the world to attend the show.

 The show received widespread critical acclaim.
 The Evening Standard gave the opening show five stars out of five, commenting: "[an] extraordinary mix of magical ideas, stunning visuals, attention to detail and remarkable music ... she was so obviously, so unambiguously brilliant, made last night something to tell the grandchildren about."
 Alexis Petridis of The Guardian gave the show five stars out of five, calling the show "another remarkable achievement".
-Following the first week of performances, eight of Bush's albums charted within the UK Top 40, making her the first female artist in history to ever achieve this, with The Whole Story at number six and Hounds of Love at number nine being the highest charting.
+Following the first week of performances, eight of Bush's albums charted within the UK Top 40, making her the first female artist in history to achieve this, with The Whole Story at number six and Hounds of Love at number nine being the highest charting.